frankstepanski/primineo-tech-bootcamp/2-javascript/week5/readme.md

 ### Classes

-Classes are a newer syntax that we can use as a blueprint to create objects.
+Classes is a syntax that we can use as a blueprint to create objects.

 We will use the `class` keyword to declare a new class.
 It's important to note that classes will start will capital letter.